goFrendiAsgard/zaruba/docs/utilities/list/validate.md

 <summary>Output</summary>

 ```````
-Check whether jsonList is valid JSON list or not
+Check whether a jsonList is valid or not

 Usage:
   zaruba list validate <jsonList> [flags]

+Examples:

+> zaruba list validate '["🍊", "🍓", "🍇"]'
+1

+> zaruba list validate 'not a list'
+0

 Flags:
   -h, --help   help for validate